 – Greg Brantman, Head of the Arts Department, SMN

-So Greg Brantman, the ceramics and jewelry teacher, who later became the head of the Arts Department and legendary sculpture teacher (the gallery was renamed for him in 2012), created a vision of the space and, Meg Cross, a talented and tireless community volunteer, went to work making the space a reality.
+Greg Brantman, the ceramics and jewelry teacher, who later became the head of the Arts Department and legendary sculpture teacher, created a vision of the space and, Meg Cross, a talented and tireless community volunteer, made the space a reality.
 Mrs. Cross enlisted the support of over 400 patrons, including the Governor of Kansas, Muriel Kauffmann, J.E.
-Dunn Construction, Capital Federal Savings, J.C.
-Nichols Company and United Telecommunications (Sprint), among others, who donated time, money and expertise.
-Hence, the name Patrons Gallery – the space was given to the students through the generosity of community patrons.
-More than financial support, the students were given belief in their talents and their worth.
-They deserved recognition and opportunities as much as other programs.
+Dunn Construction, J.C.
+Nichols Company and United Telecommunications (Sprint), who donated time, money and expertise to create the Patrons Gallery.

 Now called the Brantman Patrons Gallery, it still serves North students and the Kansas City community.
 Professional artists show in the gallery each year and work alongside students in their classrooms.
 In 2021-2022, the space was refurbished with a glass front wall so the artwork could be seen and the entire gallery was brought up to date.
 Fundraising has begun to establish an art scholarship fund for North art seniors.
 We have purchased over 50 art works from students to form a permanent collection.
 Over 30 students have received scholarships for summer art enrichment classes at the KC Art Institute.
 We have funded student trips to see exhibits at the Nelson-Atkins Art Museum, some attending a museum for the first time.

 We are proud to continue the enrichment and support the artistic growth of North art students.